evacaribbean/Blog/README.md

 ## The Java Adventure

 Real real gone - such great time!
-I thought first: "No matter what, uphills both way, snow and snow again, dog slow ... on and on and on, my my...".
+I thought first: "No matter what, uphill both ways, snow and snow again, dog slow ... on and on and on, my my...".

 But nop!
 It is with such delight I´ve been reading books, enjoy Internet videos, teaching myself, and participate in Java courses.
 It is great!
 The subject seemed to be so fun.
 So interesting!
 Diving down, not sure if it'll be what I hoped for (even if it looked exciting).
 It soon turned out to be, just great time - Yeess!
 I was lucky.